axsh/openvnet/docs/content/creating-virtual-networks/single-network-dhcp.md

 ## Overview

-This document expects you to have set up OpenVNet according to the [installation guide](installation) and created the simple [single network](single-network) afterwards.
-We will be continuing from there so complete those steps first.
+This document expects you to have set up OpenVNet according to the [installation guide](../installation) and created the simple [single network](single-network) afterwards.
+We will be continuing from there so complete those guides first.

 All we are going to do in this guide is add a DHCP server.
 This will give us the following virtual network topology.